 Establishes the identity of a customer

-Helps understand the nature of the financial activities of a customer
+Helps understand the nature of the financial activities of the customer

-Monitors the activities of customer that help to assess the risk of money laundering
+Monitors the activities of the customer that help in assessing the risk of money laundering

 Protects lending institutions from losses and frauds that may arise from illegal transactions